 - the apprenticeship training must last at least 12 months

-- the apprentice must spend at least 20% of their time on off-the-job training – this training must be directly relevant to the apprenticeship framework or standard.
+- the apprentice must spend at least 20% of their time on off-the-job training – this training must be directly relevant to the apprenticeship standard.

 You can search for training providers for your apprentice via two ways: either through a national database or in the Gloucestershire and Wiltshire Partnership apprenticeship directory.

 The Gloucestershire and Wiltshire Partnership comprises of FE colleges, independent training providers and voluntary and community sector organisations who deliver in the local authority areas of Swindon, Wiltshire and Gloucestershire.
 Members deliver a range of training provision, including apprenticeships, maths, English, ESOL, Foundation Learning, Study Programmes, Traineeships, employability skills, adult learning, Foundation Degrees and work-based learning.

 From April 2019, levy-paying employers can transfer a maximum amount of 25% of their annual funds.
 They can make transfers from their apprenticeship account to as many employers as they choose.

 For more information take a look at the guidance on the GOV.UK website.
 Alternatively you can view this video which gives an overview of how transfers of apprenticeship funds will work on the apprenticeship service.

 Developing an apprenticeship standard needs time and commitment.
 However, it is a rewarding process.
 You will be helping to ensure apprenticeships deliver the knowledge, skills, and behaviours employers need.

 Developing new apprenticeships

 The National Apprenticeship Service can help you promote your apprenticeship opportunities to thousands of individuals, parents and education establishments.
 All the products listed are free and enable you to promote, not only your existing opportunities, but those apprenticeships you will be advertising in the future.